yavuzkoroglu/padkit/README.md

 # PADKIT: Portable App.
 Dev.
-KIT for C
+KIT for C99

 ## How to Build